Navigating Ramadan with IBS: A Guide to Low FODMAP Eating

 1. Choose low FODMAP foods: Opt for foods that won’t flare any symptoms, such as eggs, lactose-free yogurt, oatmeal (with lactose-free fruit), rice cakes and small amounts of nuts like peanuts or walnuts.

-2. Hydrate: Since you cannot drink water during the fasting hours, make sure to hydrate well during the pre-dawn meal.
-Coconut water, herbal teas, and water-rich fruits like cantaloupe or berries can be good options.
+2. Hydrate hydrate hydrate!: Since you cannot drink water during fasting hours, make sure to hydrate well when you are able to.
+Coconut water, herbal teas and focusing on water-rich fruits like cantaloupe or berries when choosing fruit options can be good ideas - alongside regular glasses of water, of course!

 3. Choose low FODMAP desserts: For those with a sweet tooth, opt for desserts made with low FODMAP ingredients.
-Examples include rice pudding (kheer), coconut macaroons or a small serving of lactose-free ice cream.
+Examples include rice pudding, coconut macaroons or a small serving of lactose-free ice cream.

 Hydration